-State of Decay is an open world, zombie survival game and is available on Xbox Live Arcade, with a PC version currently in development.
+State of Decay is an open world, zombie survival game and is available on Xbox Live Arcade, with a PC version now available on Steam.
 It is a first game of its kind, allowing players to live out a zombie apocalypse and try to survive as long as possible.
 There is a huge emphasis on meeting NPC Survivors and forming your own group.
 While more traditional zombie games put the focus on killing as many zeds as possible and making it through the level, State of Decay will focus on survival, base building and exploring the huge and beautiful open world.
 The choices that the player makes out in the world will have a positive or negative effect on the survivors and the world itself.

 A big aspect of State of Decay, and what I feel makes it a great game, is the focus on base-building and having your own community.
 There are a number of different locations in the world where you can build your base, however you can only have one base at any given time.
 But you can build outposts in any building which you can enter, allowing you to store items and rest.
 You can build up the doors and windows of such a building.
 There is a nice variety of different buildings you can have in your base which include watch towers, gardens, sleeping quarters, kitchens, workshops, medical bays and barricades.